scienceqiu/awap-engine-2025-public/README.md

 Run the above command to add the original updated repository if you have not done this already.

+`git fetch upstream main`

 `git rebase upstream/main`

-Run the above command to install current patches and bug fixes locally.
+Run the above commands to install current patches and bug fixes locally.